jishen027/my-notes/docs/Vue/Vue_EventBus.md

+# EventBus in Vue3

-# Use mitt as eventBus in vue3 with Inject/Provide
+## Use mitt as eventBus in vue3 with Inject/Provide

 step1: install mitt